I used to lie a lot growing up. Not quite as bad as Holden Caulfield in ‘The Catcher in the Rye’:

 In Jacobs article, he wasn’t overly positive about Blanton’s version of Radical Honesty either.
 If we didn’t have a filter between what we say and what we notice in the world, in our body and our thoughts like Blanton advocates, the results would probably be less funny and more consequential than what happened to Jim Carrey in ‘Liar Liar’.
 Jacobs declares:

 “Without lies, marriages would crumble, workers would be fired, egos would be shattered, governments would collapse.” — A.J.
 Jacobs

-Jacobs found it impossible to not tell a lie during his month long experiment, but did cut down his lying by at least 40%.
-He also scared a five year-old girl, offended numerous people, and spoke about sex and attraction to the point where he felt creepy.
+Jacobs found it impossible not to tell a lie during his month long experiment, but did cut down his lying by at least 40%.
+But, unfortunately, he also scared a five-year-old girl, offended numerous people, and spoke about sex and attraction to the point where he felt creepy.

 On the positive, being radically honest did save Jacobs time, resulting in him having to talk less to the people he didn’t want to talk to and do less of the things he didn’t want to do.
-It saved him mental energy by not having to choose how much he would lie or massage the truth.
-It also meant that people were usually more honest with him in return, and he found out that his relationships could withstand more truth telling than he expected.
+In addition, it saved him mental energy by not having to choose how much he would lie or massage the truth.
+It also meant that people were usually more honest with him in return, and he found out that his relationships could withstand more truth-telling than he expected.
 So, similar to the ‘Liar Liar’ take-away message, Jacobs concluded:

 - Being radically honest all the time and never having a filter is likely to be inappropriate in many settings and lead to more confrontations with others, and